Lockheed Model 10 Electra

-The Lockheed Model 10 Electra is an American twin-engined, all-metal monoplane airliner developed by the Lockheed Aircraft Corporation in the 1930s to compete with the Boeing 247 and Douglas DC-2.
-The type gained considerable fame as one was flown by Amelia Earhart on her ill-fated around-the-world expedition in 1937.
+The Lockheed Model 10 Electra is an American twin-engined, all-metal monoplane airliner developed by the Lockheed Aircraft Corporation, which was produced primarily in the 1930s to compete with the Boeing 247 and Douglas DC-2.
+The type gained considerable fame after being flown by Amelia Earhart and Fred Noonan on their ill-fated around-the-world expedition in 1937.

 Design and development

 Some of Lockheed's wooden designs, such as the Orion, had been built by Detroit Aircraft Corporation with metal fuselages.
 However, the Electra was Lockheed's first all-metal and twin-engined design by Lloyd Stearman and Hall Hibbard.
 The name Electra came from a star in the Pleiades.
 The prototype made its first flight on February 23, 1934, with Marshall Headle at the controls.

 Wind-tunnel work on the Electra was undertaken at the University of Michigan.
-Much of the work was performed by a student assistant, Clarence Johnson.
+Much of the work was performed by a student assistant, Kelly Johnson.
 He suggested two changes be made to the design: changing the single tail to double tails (later a Lockheed trademark), and deleting oversized wing fillets.
 Both of these suggestions were incorporated into production aircraft.
 Upon receiving his master's degree, Johnson joined Lockheed as a regular employee, ultimately leading the Skunk Works in developing advanced aircraft such as the Lockheed SR-71 Blackbird.

 The Lockheed Electra was one of the first commercial passenger aircraft with retractable landing gear to come equipped with mudguards as standard equipment, although aircraft with fixed landing gear commonly had mudguards much earlier than this.